 Brenner: Someone once asked me what's worse than rape.
 Now I know the answer.
 Betrayal.

-- It's the Berserk Button for Doctor Ben Sobel in Analyze That, after seeing many actual crimes during two movies.
+- Doctor Ben Sobel from Analyze That, loses his composure after seeing so many actual crimes and backstabing during two movies.

 Ben: I can't take it anymore!
 That's what I hate about you fucking sociopaths!
 You just keep changing the rules to suit yourselves.
 Well, not this time, you anti-social asshole.
 You fucked with the wrong shrink!